CeMOS-Mannheim/M2ara/manual.md

 \sigma_f=\sqrt{\frac{1}{N}\sum(f_{exp}-f)^2}
 $$

 where $\sigma_f$ is the standard deviation of the residuals of the 4-parameter non-linear regression model *f* calculated from the experimental (exp) data and the model.
-Hereby, the modified *V'* factor reflects the goodness of the fit and thus the variance within all data points described by the model.
+Hereby, the *FV* factor reflects the goodness of the fit and thus the variance within all data points described by the model.
-In short: *V'* focuses more on the goodness of fit of the curve to the data points.
+In short: *FZ* focuses more on the goodness of fit of the curve to the data points.

 ##### Log2-Fold-Change